 With search engines becoming smarter and more sophisticated with each passing day, it has become crucial for businesses seeking the benefits of organic search engine optimization to comprehend the undertaking required to rank highly in competitive search verticals.

-This post aims to step you through dissecting your organic search competitors so you can better understand the time, money, and effort you will need to put forth to achieve your target rankings.
+This post aims to step you through dissecting your organic search competitors in SERPs so you can better understand the time, money, and effort you will need to put forth to achieve your target rankings.

 This post is also a piece of the larger puzzle from SEO strategy guidelines for online businesses.